-Working in collaboration with key program providers, we are shining a light on best practices to create and test an exemplary model and practitioners guide for providing virtual literacy programs for families with children newborn to three years of age.
+We shined a light on best practices to create and test an Educator’s Guide for providing virtual literacy programs for families.
 We also focused on building digital literacy capacity for both parents and practitioners and increasing awareness and linkages to programs and supports for both adults and children in New Brunswick.

-- Documenting and exploring promising practices through online participation in joyful literacy experiences between infants, toddlers, caring adults, families, and educators.
+- Document and explore promising practices through online participation in joyful literacy experiences between infants, toddlers, caring adults, families, and educators.

-- Increasing awareness of programs and supports for adults’ educational upgrading and job searches in New Brunswick.
+- Increase awareness of programs and supports for adults’ educational upgrading and job searches in New Brunswick.

-- Piloting and creating and Educator’s Guide with approximately 20 families.
+- Pilot and create an Educator’s Guide with approximately 20 families.

 The project provided:

-- Parrallel literacy kits – giving both the educator and families the same books, toys, and materials to mirror each other during online sessions.
+- Parallel literacy kits – giving both the educator and families the same books, toys, and materials to mirror each other during online sessions.

 - High speed internet – families who did not previously have internet had a high speed internet connection set up for them at no cost to the family.